lizardfs/documentation/source/man/mfsgoals.cfg.5.rst

   for each file using this goal, the system will split the file into N+1 parts (N ordinary + 1 parity).
 For reading, any N of the parts are necessary.
 If labels are specified, parts will be kept on chunkservers with these labels.
-  Otherwise, default wildcard labels will be used.
+  Otherwise, default wild card labels will be used.
 N can be in range from 2 to 9.

 ec(K,M)
   for each file using this goal, the system will split the file into K + M parts (K data parts and M parity).
 For reading, any K of the parts are necessary.
 If labels are specified, parts will be kept on chunkservers with these labels.
-Otherwise, default wildcard labels will be used.
+Otherwise, default wild card labels will be used.
 K can be in range from 2 to 32 and M from 1 to 32.

   If the type is unspecified it is assumed to be *std*.